munificent/craftinginterpreters/book/jumping-back-and-forth.md

 ^code pop-end (1 before, 2 after)

-This little instruction here also means that every if statement has an implicit else branch even if the user didn't write an else clause.
-In the case where they left it off, all it does is discard the condition value.
+This little instruction here also means that every `if` statement has an implicit else branch even if the user didn't write an `else` clause.
+In the case where they left it off, all the branch does is discard the condition value.

 The full correct flow looks like this: